nationalparkservice/ffaudIO/README.md

 On line 12 of [ffaudIO.py](ffaudIO.py#L12), set the `FFMPEG_CMD` variable to the path to your ffmpeg executable.
 Or, if typing `ffmpeg` works at your command prompt, then just set `FFMPEG_CMD` to `ffmpeg`; your OS already knows where to find it.

+*The rest of this README will be completed sometime soon.*